Kings Highway safety upgrade

 Project overview

-Transport for NSW is delivering a program of safety and efficiency upgrades on the Kings Highway to keep the community safe and freight moving between Batemans Bay and the NSW/ACT border.
-The $20 million upgrade is expected to take about 18 months, weather permitting.
+Transport for NSW has delivered a $20 million program of efficiency upgrades on the Kings Highway to keep the community safe and freight moving between Batemans Bay and the NSW/ACT border.

 Latest news